The Green's Function for the H\"uckel (Tight Binding) Model: Acknowledgements

 \section{Acknowledgements}

 We thank Peter Shor for his help in proving Theorem \ref{MAINTheorem_SumsCosines}.
-We also thank Christopher King, Jeffrey Goldstone, and Shev MacNamara for their help.
+We also thank Christopher King, Jeffrey Goldstone, and Shev MacNamara.
 RM and RH thank National Science Foundation through Grants DMS 1312831 and CHE 1305872 respectively, G.S. is grateful for the ongoing support of MathWorks, and Y. T. thanks the Japan Society for the Promotion of Science for a JSPS Postdoctoral Fellowship for Research Abroad.
+RM thanks IBM Research for the support and the freedom provided by the Herman Goldstine fellowship. {}